-The Lee Enfield Rifle has a long and prestigious heritgae within the British Army, tracing its root back to a requirment for a new rifle in the late 19th century.
+The Lee Enfield Rifle has a long and prestigious heritage within the British Army, tracing its roots back to a requirement for a new rifle in the late 19th century.

 Having seen action during the Boer War the design was further refined, with both improved sights and loading with 2 five round clips.
 This version became the Short Magazine Lee Enfield (SMLE) Mk I and entered service in 1904.

 Continual improvements saw the SMLE Mk III, and its variants, become the standard rifle during the First World War.
 To simplify production the MkIII* was introduced with the abolition of the magazine cut off and long range sight.
 This was followed in the early to mid 1920s with the MK V version which had an aperture back sight.

 All of these variants could be equipped with the fearsome 18 inch "sword bayonet".

 In the 1920s the search for a new rifle continued and the Rifle No 1 MK VI, with floating barrel, was trialled but not widely produced.
 By 1939, however, the Rifle No.4 Mk I had been selected as the new rifle.
 The No.4 allowed for easier production and had an aperture sight.
 It also dispensed with the long bayonet and instead utilised a short, simple "spike" bayonet, known as the "pig sticker".